 A Kick-Off Event was held at the Wond'ry on Thursday, February 16, 2017.
 Attendance at the Kick-Off Event is not required for participation in the Challenge.
 It was really fun, though.

-Contestants are encouraged to form multi-disciplinary teams from different Vanderbilt schools and to include members from outside the Vanderbilt community, provided that all teams include at least one member from the Department of Radiology.
+Contestants are encouraged to form multi-disciplinary teams from different Vanderbilt schools and to include members from outside the Vanderbilt community.
+All teams must include at least one member from the Department of Radiology.
 Teams may be of any size.

-To participate in the Challenge, teams are required to submit a statement of intent and a team roster by March 15 (i.e., one month after Kick-off).
-This will assist the Program Committee in monitoring team activity, facilitating mentorship, awarding development vouchers, and planning for the culminating Pitch Event.
+To participate in the Challenge, teams were required to submit a statement of intent and a team roster by March 17 (i.e., one month after Kick-off).
+The Challenge is now closed to additional entries.

-During the Challenge, teams will receive active mentoring and networking support facilitated by the Program Committee.
+During the Challenge, teams receive active mentoring and networking support facilitated by the Program Committee.

 a.
 The Wond’ry has a network of mentors available.
 Consult the website for a list of mentors and their office hours.